 There are many quality knife makers in the market right now due to the explosion of popularity that survival skills have enjoyed recently.
 The brands and knives I listed here are only the tip of the iceberg.

 There is no one best bushcraft knife for everyone, since we all have different tastes in what we are looking for.
 Be sure to do your research before you make any purchases.
-YouTube is a great resource for this, with many survival video bloggers offering demos and reviews of various knife models.

 The Mora Knife Website: https://morakniv.se/en/